 At 46 millimeters in diameter and 17 millimeters high, this is a huge watch.
 However, its gargantuan proportions are somewhat offset by an impressive water resistance rating of 500 meters: if used together with a professional electronic diving computer, it can become a nice companion for a hard-core diver.

-Judging by the photos that we have obtained recently, the watch has its hours and minutes hands, as well the hour markers covered with some luminous substance, which makes it usable even deep underwater.
+Judging by the photos that we have obtained recently, the watch has its hours and minutes hands, as well as the hour markers covered with some luminous substance, which makes it usable even deep underwater.
 The traditional dot on the rotating diving bezel is, too, painted with lume.

 Photos: Deep Blue

-Deep Blue CALDIVER 500 Automatic watch specification
+Deep Blue CALDIVER 500 Automatic specification

 Movement: Automatic, Miyota caliber 9100, Made in Japan